Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 <a name="gh-pages"></a>
 ## Is there a pre-built version PDF.js available?

 Yes.
-The code for the website at http://mozilla.github.com/pdf.js is located in the "gh-pages" branch.
+Please see http://mozilla.github.io/pdf.js/getting_started/ page for details.
+Also the code for the website at http://mozilla.github.io/pdf.js is located in the "gh-pages" branch.
 You can clone it using `git clone -b gh-pages https://github.com/mozilla/pdf.js.git pdfjs-gh-pages` or download [the archive](https://github.com/mozilla/pdf.js/archive/gh-pages.zip).

 <a name="issue"></a>
 ## PDF.js does not render my files correctly.
 Can I report an issue?